Mehmed Emin Âli Pasha: Death and legacy

 Mehmed Emin Âli Pasha, the principal architect of the Islâhat Fermânı.

 His close friend and fellow Tanzimat reformer was Fuad Pasha, who died in 1869 as the acting foreign minister.
 Upon his death, Âli Pasha took on the roles of both foreign minister and prime minister (grand vizier).
 Grieving over the death of Fuad Pasha, and with the added stress of enacting reforms by himself, Âli Pasha's health began to deteriorate.
 He was stricken with tuberculosis and died on 7 September 1871 after three months of illness, at the age of 56.

 In response to his death, the Young Ottomans returned from exile, hoping to find a government more in line with their ideals.
 The Tanzimat period was terminated.
-The new Vezir, Mahmud Nedim Pasha, was an advocate of sultan absolutism, and the only thing he shared at all with the Young Ottomans was the belief of an Islamic character of the Ottoman Empire.
+The new Vezir, Mahmud Nedim Pasha, was an advocate of sultanic absolutism, and the only thing he shared at all with the Young Ottomans was the belief of an Islamic character of the Ottoman Empire.